- Date : 16/06/2020

 It may sound more like a philosophical mantra, but even in money matters, it stands true.
 For example, if you have never invested in public provident fund, you can start even now and continue it for a minimum of 15 years.

 Building your dream home, renovating it or moving into a bigger one are typical aspirations for people in their 40s.
 But you have to look at the pragmatic side of it too.
-Parting with a large chunk of cash or taking another loan will have financial repercussions.
+Parting with a large chunk of cash or taking another mortgage will have financial repercussions.
+This is also known as mortgage tunnel vision, where one does not realise that even though additional capital or term extension may be available without any hassles, a small obligation can add years to your repayment schedule.
 So fulfil your aspirations, but only to the extent that your disposable income can meet them.

 9. Trying to keep up with peers